tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Note: Alerts and any other record types are not handshake messages and are not included in the hash computations.
 Also, HelloRequest messages and the Finished message are omitted from handshake hashes.
-The input to the client and server Finished messages may not be the same because the server's Finished does not include the client's Certificate and CertificateVerify message.

 ###  Client Certificate